wwilla7/factorpol/README.md

 We present an efficient polarizable electrostatic model using direct polarization[1], SMIRNOFF[2] typed polarizabilities, and a new AM1-BCC[3,4]-style charge model for improved electrostatics in molecular dynamics (MD) simulations.

+This toolkit is currently under heavy development.
+Latest development for optimization of polarizability lives at branch `alphas`.
+Latest development for generating AM1BCCdPol partial charges lives at branch `charge`.

 References:

 [1] Straatsma, T.; McCammon, J. Molecular Simulation 1990, 5, 181–192.